 Spring Garden Planning Guide

-If you're eager to put on your gardening gloves and get out in the yard, you don't have to wait for the official arrival of spring.
-Start with this checklist as soon as weather permits, and you'll save more time later for planting seeds and starter plants and tending to this year's garden.
+Are you more the spring greening than the spring cleaning type?
+We feel you.
+If you're eager to escape the house, put on your gardening gloves, and get out in the yard, there's no better moment than the warm-ish days of early spring.
+Start with this 6-step checklist as soon as weather permits, and you'll have more time later on for tending to your garden once the glory days of growing have fully returned.

 Cut a clean edge where planting beds meet the lawn.
 Use a flat-bladed spade or a lawn edger made for this purpose, cutting deeply enough to sever grass roots growing into the bed.